spectrocloud/tutorials/terraform/edge-tf/README.md

 # Deploy an Edge Cluster on VMware

 This folder contains the demo code for the [Deploy an Edge Cluster on VMware](https://docs.spectrocloud.com/clusters/edge/deploy-cluster) tutorial.
 Use the code in this directory with the tutorial.
-The list of file is shown in the code block below.
+The following code block shows the list of files.

 ```bash
 .